A local limit theorem for a random walk in an intermittent dynamical environment: Statement of main results

 \subsection{Limit theorems for deterministic environments}

 Fix an environment $(\omega^x)$ satisfying \eqref{eq:environment}.
-We impose the following assumption which requires that the average of the expected sojourn times converges to a limit $\mu > 1$.
-Here $\mu^{-1}$ may be interpreted as the travelling speed of the particle.
+We impose the following assumption which requires that averages of the expected sojourn times converge to a limit $\mu > 1$.
+Here $\mu^{-1}$ may be interpreted as the traveling speed of the particle.

 \textbf{Assumption (A1).} There exists $\mu>1$ such that

 \begin{thm}[Strong law of large numbers] Assume that